novaleafoahu/leafvillagedocs/content/docs/_index.md

 ---
 {{% callout note %}}

-Welcome to Mighty Leafs note collection!
-I enjoy researching and collecting tidbits of info from all over the net.
-I hope this my be useful to the world.
+Welcome to my note collection.
+I enjoy researching and collecting tidbits from all over the net relating to gardening.
+I hope this myy be useful to the world.

-👈 On the left are notes regarding all kinds of plant life and fertilizers.
+👈 On the left are my grow notes.
+Check back often as I hope to update and provide new content as new techniques and fertilizer get discovered.
 {{% /callout %}}

 {{< list_children >}}